 The purpose of this publication is to further the understanding of those engaged in the safe design operation and maintenance of transmission and distribution systems.
 It is not intended to be a mandatory standard or code.
 It contains a summary of the current industrial practices.
-It is based upon the combined knowledge, experience, and practices of the major producers in Western Europe and North America as represented by their members on the EIGA/ CGA ad hoc group on pipeline transportation systems.
+It is based upon the combined knowledge, experience, and practices of the major producers in Europe and North America as represented by their members on the IHC Ad-Hoc group on pipeline transportation systems.